Evolving Surfaces and Evolving Implicit Differential Equations Via Contact Geometry and Singularities: Transitions of the curve of inflections of BIDE

 {\bf Case b}. \ By Whitney Pleat Remark and Proposition\,\ref{kernel-tangent} (p.\pageref{kernel-tangent}), condition $(b)$ implies that the map $\rho^\vee_{|_\V}:\V\ra B^\vee$ has a Whitney pleat at $Q$.
-The $\rho$-contour $\hat{D}_\e$ of $\V_\e$ locally separates $\V_\e$ into its left and right components and, hence, also separates $\hat{I}_\e$ into its left and right branches.
-Since the characteristic points and the Whitney pleats are stable, the surfaces $\V_{\e \neq 0}$ have also a characteristic point and a Whitney pleat.
-For generic family $\V_\e$ the Whitney pleat crosses transversely the $\rho$-contour, passing from one branch of $\hat{I}_\e$ to the other at $\e=0$.
-The statements of the theorem follow from this fact.
+The $\rho$-contour $\hat{D}_\e$ of $\V_\e$ locally separates $\V_\e$ into its left and right components and, hence, it also separates $\hat{I}_\e$ into its left and right branches.
+Since the characteristic points and the Whitney pleats are both stable, also the surfaces $\V_{\e \neq 0}$ have a characteristic point and have a Whitney pleat.
+For a generic family $\V_\e$ the Whitney pleat crosses transversely the $\rho$-contour, passing from one branch of $\hat{I}_\e$ to the other at $\e=0$.
+Theorem\,\ref{special-tangent}.$b$ follows from this fact.

-{\bf Case c}. \ By condition $(c)$, the $\rho^\vee$-contour $\hat{I}$ can be parametrised by the $z$-coordinate as $(\b z^2+\g_0 z^3+ hot(z), z^2, z)$.
+{\bf Case c}. \ By condition $(c)$, the $\rho^\vee$-contour $\hat{I}$ can be parametrised by the $z$-coordinate as $(\b z^2+\g_0 z^3+ \mathrm{h.o.t.}(z), z^2, z)$.
 Its image under $\rho$ is the curve